 Learn how to make mac and cheese without milk; it’s creamy, delicious, easy, and ready in about 15 minutes.
 Comfort food at its best!

 Do you crave macaroni, but you don’t have any milk left?
 Don’t worry about it!
-This Mac and Cheese without Milk recipe is just as tasty and creamy without any milk at all.
+This Mac and Cheese without Milk recipe is just as tasty and you can have the same creamy consistency without any milk at all.

 There’s not a month gone by without me cooking some kind of macaroni and cheese recipe.
 We all love it; it’s quick and always delicious.
-From a traditional mac to baked versions and then to emergency versions like this Simple Mac and Cheese without Flour or today’s no milk mac and cheese.
+From a traditional mac to baked versions and then to emergency versions like this Simple Mac and Cheese without Flour, Mac and Cheese with Breadcrumbs, or today’s no milk mac and cheese.
 For more pasta recipes, have a look at 10 Fast Pasta Recipes.

 Why do we all love this recipe?